TriKro/monkeymakeit/README.md

 to add an "Invitation" that uses this button.

-Note that buttons must be in our usual sprite format, with normal state above, rollover state below.
+Buttons must be in our usual sprite format, with normal state above, rollover state below.

-*Note that removing buttons from this directory will delete the corresponding Invitation model, including any text etc!*
+NOTE: Removing buttons from this directory will delete the corresponding Invitation model, including any text etc!